 Now, what happens if someone damages your RV while they are renting it?
 According to RVshare:

 “Even though RVshare renters are characteristically very respectful and treat the RV just like it was their own, damage can still occur.
 Once your RV is approved for RVshare rental insurance, you’re covered by two protective mechanisms of the RVshare platform.”

 Related content: How To Rent An RV: The Best Tips For Your First RV Rental

 How much does it cost to rent out your RV online?

 RVshare only makes money after a booking has been successfully made through their website.
 This is a small commission that comes from each booking to help cover the cost of marketing your listing, providing free 24/7 roadside assistance, renter and owner support, their secure payment processing, and all the other benefits that RVshare provides.
-The rental commission is as low as 15%.

 So, what’s the next step to making money with an RV share?

 Making RV rental income on a website like RVshare is an easy process.

 - Click here to head to RVshare and sign up.
 You can set your price and your availability.